prabhant/prabhant/README.md

 ### 👨‍🏫 Educator

-I have given few workshops and teach [Machine Learning Engineering](https://ml-course.github.io/master/intro.html) course at TU Eindhoven.
+I have given few workshops and taught [Machine Learning Engineering](https://ml-course.github.io/master/intro.html) course at TU Eindhoven.
+I used to speak often at PyCon conferences before corona.

 Thank you for reading through this profile.
 I love collaborations, I am especially interested if you have a project which directly contributes positively to society or environment.